asreview/asreview/docs/source/extensions/extension_development.rst

 The easiest way to create a new subcommand is by defining a class that can be used as a new entry point for ASReview.
-This class should inherit from :class:`asreview.entry_points.BaseEntryPoint`.
+This class should inherit from :class:`asreview.entry_points.base.BaseEntryPoint`.
 Add the functionality to the class method ``execute``.

 .. code:: python